 The Cyber Quarter – Midlands Centre for Cyber Security project has been supported by an investment of £3m from the Local Growth Fund.

-Located on Skylon Park in Hereford, the new Centre will offer high quality research facilities through the University of Wolverhampton’s Cyber Security Research Institute as well as providing office space for cyber businesses and advanced training facilities designed specifically to tackle threats in cyberspace.
+Located on Skylon Park in Hereford, the new Centre offers high quality research facilities through the University of Wolverhampton’s Cyber Security Research Institute as well as providing office space for cyber businesses and advanced training facilities designed specifically to tackle threats in cyberspace.

-The new Centre will organise, facilitate and support the development of cyber security on a global scale whilst at the same time present opportunities to develop high quality academic, vocational educational and training programmes to address the digital skills shortage being experienced nationally.
+The new Centre organises, facilitates and supports the development of cyber security on a global scale whilst at the same time presenting opportunities to develop high quality academic, vocational educational and training programmes to address the digital skills shortage being experienced nationally.

 £3million Growth Deal 3 investment

 2,800m² new commercial floorspace, supporting new SMEs and spin-out businesses

 106m² new learning and training floorspace and 78 new training courses